LarryNaaa/Technical-Summary/RESTful.md

 The key abstraction is a resource in REST.
 A resource can be anything.
 It can be accessed through a Uniform Resource Identifier (URI).
 For example: The resource has representations like XML, HTML, and JSON.
 The current state capture by representational resource.
 When we request a resource, we provide the representation of the resource.

+### What you do in RESTful APIs?
+1. Use URLs to represent resources, these URLs only contain nouns, not verbs. the nouns are matched to the table names in database.

+2. Use JSON format as the representation of resources, pass it between client and server

+3. Use HTTP methods to operate resources on the server, like GET, POST, PUT, DELETE

 ### HTTP Methods
 REST APIs enable you to develop any kind of web application having all possible CRUD (create, retrieve, update, delete) operations.
 REST guidelines suggest using a specific HTTP method on a particular type of call made to the server.